PAYONE-GmbH/plentymarkets-7/meta/documents/user_guide_en.md

 ##### Carrying out the basic settings

 1. Go to **Plugin » Plugin overview**.
-2. In the plugin list, click on the name of the plugin **BS BS PAYONE**.
-→ The detail view of the plugin  opens.
+2. In the plugin list, click on the name of the plugin **BS BS PAYONE**. <br > → The detail view of the plugin  opens.
 3. Open the menu entry **Configuration**.
 4. Click on **Basic settings**.
 Carry out the settings according to the information provided in table 1.
 5. **Save** the settings.